plesk/cloudlinux7to8/README.md

 ### Leapp unable to handle packages
 Leapp may not be able to handle certain installed packages, especially those installed from custom repositories.
 In this case, the cloudlinux7to8 will fail while running leapp preupgrade or leapp upgrade.
 The easiest way to fix this issue is to remove the package(s), and then reinstall them once the conversion is complete.

+### Leapp cannot choose which package to install
+This issue may occur if unsupported repositories are used.
+For instance, if an unexpected EPEL repository is enabled on the server, the cloudlinux7to8 process will fail when running `leapp preupgrade` or `leapp upgrade`.
+This is due to conflicting packages between the el8 and el7 repositories.
+The simplest way to resolve this issue is to switch to the standard repositories.

 ### Temporary OS distribution hangs
-This issue may occur, for example, if there is a custom python installation on the server.
+This issue may occur, for example, if there is a custom python installation on the server or because of encoding inconsistency.
 The conversion process will fail while upgrading the temporary OS distribution, and the temporary OS will hang with no notification.
 To identify the issue, connect to the server using a serial port console and check the status of the conversion process.
 To fix the issue, reboot the server.
 Note that an unfinished installation process may result in missing packages and other issues.

 ### cloudlinux7to8 finish fails on the first boot
 If something goes wrong during the finish stage, you will be informed on the next SSH login with this message: